ferasbg/glioAI/README.md

 ## Reflection on Scope/Targets for the Future

 * The number of improvements to make are immense, and the roots originate from one single automated brain cancer detection system.
 * We can build out models and deploy GANs for virtually all image-based radiology tasks first and then shift the focus from just digital radiology (platform + machines) to streamline processes for other diseases.
+The future is in decentralized medicine, where the patients are the center of all the streams of incentives and operations running throughout the network of the back-end in the healthcare system.
+Individuals must have diagnosis tools that are computationally accurate and then collaboratively enhanced by humans.

 # Dependencies